MicrosoftDocs/fabric-docs/docs/real-time-analytics/kusto-query-set.md

 ## Select a database

 Queries run in the context of a database.
 You can change the associated database at any point, and retain the queries saved in the query editor.
-You can associate your KQL queryset with a KQL database or a database that sits in an Azure Data Explorer cluster.
+You can associate your KQL queryset with a KQL database or a database from an Azure Data Explorer cluster.

 Select the tab that corresponds with your desired database type.